 Is life painful for everyone?

-I know it doesn’t feel like it when the pain of life is too much to bear but whether it be divorce, death of a loved one, abuse or so many other terrible things, we all walk through pain in our life!
+I know it doesn’t feel like it when the pain is unbearable but whether it be divorce, death of a loved one, abuse or so many other terrible things, we all walk through pain in our life!
 I wish it weren’t the case but you’re not the only one who’s walked (or will walk) through a painful situation.

 John 16:33 tells us, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”